cosmos/ibc-go/docs/requirements/channel-upgradability-requirements.md

 Upgrades can be initiated in two possible ways:

-- __Permissionless__: upgrade initiation is previously approved by governance or a groups proposal and a relayer can submit `MsgChannelUpgradeInit`.
+- __Permissionless__: upgrade initiation is previously approved by governance or a groups proposal, or upgrades are accepted from certain `ConnectionID`s and a relayer can submit `MsgChannelUpgradeInit`.
 - __Permissioned__: upgrade initiation is approved by governance or groups proposal and `MsgChannelUpgradeInit` is automatically submitted on proposal passing.

 Assuming that we have two chains, and that both chains approve a compatible upgrade (i.e. the proposed upgrade parameters are identical on both chains and a channel between them is in the upgrade scope), then the following upgrade initiation combinations are possible:

 - Permissionless upgrade initiation on both chain A and B.
      In this scenario both chains approve a channel upgrade and a relayer can submit `MsgChannelUpgradeInit` on one side to start the handshake within the timeout period specified in the upgrade approval proposal.
-Upon successful execution of `MsgChannelUPgradeInit` a relayer can submit `MsgChannelUpgradeTry` on the counterparty.
+Upon successful execution of `MsgChannelUpgradeInit` a relayer can submit `MsgChannelUpgradeTry` on the counterparty.
 - Permissionless upgrade on chain A and permissioned upgrade on chain B (or vice versa).
   - Both sides approve a channel upgrade, but one chain automatically initiates the upgrade process by executing `MsgChannelUpgradeInit` and the other side needs a relayer to submit either `MsgChannelUpgradeInit` or `MsgChannelUpgradeTry`.
 If `MsgChannelUpgradeInit` is executed on both chains, then we would have a crossing hello situation.
 - Permissioned upgrade on both chain A and B.